 Varieties that are open pollinated and adapted to organic growing systems are the essential ingredients in making this happen.
 That’s where the Seed Co-operative comes in.

-We grow, process and sell organic, open-pollinated seed for the UK and develop new varieties through organic plant breeding, to support the collective work of those striving towards making agro-ecological farming and food sovereignty a reality.
+We grow, process and sell organic, open-pollinated seed for the UK and beyond, and develop new varieties through organic plant breeding, to support the collective work of those striving towards making agro-ecological farming and food sovereignty a reality.
 We want you to know where your seed comes from; who grew it and where, and even who bred each variety.

 We’re not interested in tricksy seed biotechnology, or dominating the world’s seed supply.
 Instead, we believe passionately in breeding open pollinated seeds that everyone can grow, everyone can save for the next year, and everyone can afford.
 All our sustainable futures depend on it.